Eurail: Overnight trains

-Many overnight trains require reservations, with varying additional costs dependent on preferred sleeping accommodation (including couchettes or sleeping cabins).
+Many overnight trains (EuroNight, European Sleeper, Nightjet) require reservations, with varying additional costs dependent on preferred sleeping accommodation (including couchettes or sleeping cabins).
 For Flexi Global Pass holders, overnight trains boarded before midnight are considered as one travel day (the day of departure) if the traveller does not change trains after midnight.
 The pass must be valid for the arrival and departure dates.

 Private-rail discounts

 Although Eurail and Interrail Passes are usually valid only on the national railway system of the participating countries; many countries also have private railway systems; some offer free (or discounted) tickets to Eurail or Interrail Pass holders.
 The discounts are normally between 25 and 50 per cent.